rafaelpernil2/BatchProgramming/README.md

 `yyyy-MM-dd__HH-mm_filename.format`

 ### append-old
-It does the same as the above method but with a different format.
+For each file in the specified path, it appends the creation date of each file to its name.
+The output has a different format than `append`.
 ##### Input:
 `filename.format`
 ##### Output: